 Best place to find information and services that your council provides...

-Following the revision of the government guidance on gatherings, we have made some changes at St Helens Crematorium.
+Following the new national lockdown formally confirmed by Government to begin on 5 November 2020, we have made some changes at St Helens Crematorium.

 Other points to note:

 Bereaved families are being asked to continue with funeral arrangements as normal during this unprecedented time.

 Burial and cremation services, as well as registrar facilities, remain a key service provided by the local authority and St Helens Borough Council continues to offer as much support as possible to those who have lost their loved ones.